 - blog posts

-- event pages, listing pages, etc. according to different custom post types that your WordPress might have
+- event pages, listing pages, and so on. ( according to different custom post types that your WordPress might have)

-It would be good to create them with a nice website architecture, if you DO get to build the pages.
+It would be good to create them with a nice website architecture – if you DO have to build the pages.
 You can ask about URL and Website Architecture on the JourneyTeam group on Facebook.

 You can add your Focus Page to your website’s main menu and even to the website’s footer.

 ^^ this will tell Google that you consider this Focus Page to be a really important page on your website.

 However, just doing that will not be enough.